ove/ove-apps/packages/ove-app-maps/README.md

 }
 ```

 The `center`, `resolution` and `zoom` properties are mandatory.
 It is also possible to store these properties in a file with a `.json` extension and provide its location using the optional `url` property.
 If the `url` property is provided, `center`, `resolution` and `zoom` can be omitted from the state configuration.
+The `url` property must refer to a `Map Configuration` file explained above.

 Optionally, there can be one or more enabled layers and one or more scripts to load custom overlays as seen above.
 The `enabledLayers` property accepts a list of integer values.
 These integer values correspond to the order (starting from 0) in which the layers were defined on the [Map Layers configuration](../ove-app-maps/docs/MAP_LAYERS_JSON.md).